johnsmacd/ZenithVehicles/README.md

 ## Task Overview

 You will be working with a Fines Management system that consists of a .NET API backend and a React frontend.
 Your goal is to implement filtering functionality across both layers.
+The backend uses an in-memory database with some test data included.

+You may use AI tools such as Copilot, however you will be expected to fully understand and explain your changes.

+This task is expected to take around 2 hours, however you may take as long as you like.

 ### Requirements

-1. **Fork and Clone**
+1. **Use Template and Clone**
    - Use this repository template to create a new public repository on your own GitHub account
    - Clone your repository locally to begin working on the task

 2. **Implement Changes**
    - Modify the API to return the additional field and support filtering fines
    - Update the front end to display the new column and allow users to filter fines
-   - Carry out any additional improvements or refactoring as you see fit
+   - If you have any time remaining, carry out additional improvements or refactoring as you see fit

 3. **Submit Your Work**
    - Check in and push your completed solution to your repository